| |

 themselves disappear from aural perception, leaving in front of you a

-Most of my involvement with audio has been about
+Most of my involvement with audio was about

 designing and building loudspeakers for my own use, for my own home.
 I